pendulum-project/ntpd-rs/README.md

 sudo ./target/release/ntp-daemon -c ./ntp.toml
 ```

-By default, at least 3 peer servers are needed for the algorithm to change the
+By default, at least 3 sources are needed for the algorithm to change the time.
-time.
-After a few minutes you should start to see messages indicating the offset
+After a few minutes you should start to see messages indicating the offset of
-of your machine from the server.
+your machine from the server.

 ```
 2023-04-11T10:06:24.847375Z  INFO ntp_proto::algorithm::kalman: Offset: 1.7506740305607742+-12.951528666965439ms, frequency: 8.525844072881435+-5.089483351832892ppm